-Connor Senger is in his second season with the Cardinals and first as an offensive quality control coach after being promoted in 2023.
-He originally joined Arizona's staff on 3/30/22 as part of the Bill Bidwill Coaching Fellowship assisting with Cardinals quarterbacks.
+Connor Senger is in his fifth season with the Cardinals and second as pass game specialist after he was promoted on 2/12/25.
+He was promoted in three straight years after serving as assistant quarterbacks coach in 2024 and an offensive quality control coach in 2023.
+Senger originally joined Arizona's staff on 3/30/22 as part of the Bill Bidwill Coaching Fellowship assisting with Cardinals quarterbacks.Â

 Senger came to the Cardinals after working as an offensive quality control coordinator for two seasons (2020-21) at North Dakota State, including in 2021 when the Bison won the FCS National Championship.
-While at NDSU, Senger assisted with opponent breakdowns while helping to run quarterback meetings and overall quarterback development.
+At NDSU, Senger assisted with opponent breakdowns while helping to run quarterback meetings and overall quarterback development.
 He also worked with the Bison special teams units, assisted with the play calling process and contributed to recruiting.
+Prior to coming to the Cardinals, Senger was the offensive coordinator/quarterbacks coach at Central Washington where he was hired in February, 2022.

 Senger served as the quarterbacks coach at Carroll University in Wisconsin in 2018 and worked as the running backs coach for Wisconsin-Whitewater in 2019.
 The Warhawks were the Division III national runner-up during Senger's one year at the school.